Investor Education

 If you have a lump sum that you wish to invest, you have a choice.
 You can either invest it all at once, or you can invest it over time.

 Dollar cost averaging is a strategy where you invest a set portion of your lump sum at regular intervals over a specified period.
-For example, if you have $12,000 to invest, you might decide to invest $1,000 at the beginning of every month for the next year.

 Read More